cs3216/cs3216.github.io/coursework/mobile/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 4:</strong>
   Design and document all your REST API.
+If you already use Apiary to collaborate within your team, you can simply submit an Apiary link.
 The documentation should describe the requests in terms of the triplet mentioned above.
-  Do provide us with a brief explanation on the purpose of each request for reference.
+  Do provide us with an explanation on the purpose of each request for reference.
-  Also, explain how your API conforms to the REST principles and why you have chosen to ignore certain practices (if any.)
+  Also, explain how your API conforms to the REST principles and why you have chosen to ignore certain practices (if any).
+You will be penalized if your design violates principles with no good reasons.
 </div>

 ## Phase 2: REST Server